erwins-fst/Residual-Current/README.md

 Files are in CSV Format with three Data Columns : volt,	status,	createddate.
 <br/>The First Column is index.
 <br/>You can import it using Python Pandas in Dataframe format.
-<br/>Don't forget to cite the article for the Poratable Device used,
+<br/>Don't forget to cite the article for the Portable RCD Tool being used,
 <br/>
  [E. Sutanto, S. Nurwahyuni, R. T. Yunardi, and G. Escrivá-Escrivá, “Filtered leakage current measurement for various loads,” International